rickrodness/cse15l-lab-reports/lab_report_2.md

     // counter to keep track of the number of messages added private int messageCounter = 0;

-    /**
-     * handleRequest handles incoming URI requests.
-     * takes url of the request as parameter
-     * returns response string based on the request
-     */
     public String handleRequest(URI url) {
         // Check if the path is "/add-message" if (url.getPath().equals("/add-message")) {